vittoriotriassi/intelligent-systems-CNN/README.md

 ## Survey Project on Convolutional Neural Networks
 ### Abstract

-The aim of the following report is to debate about the technology of *Convolutional Neural Networks* by collecting a number of papers published from 2015 until 2019 on most famous digital libraries.
-More specifically, ten papers will be presented and organized into chapters which contain different approaches to improve performances on the subject under examination.
-Each paper will be discussed and divided into two sections.
-The first one will deal with the proposed method, while the second one will cover experimental results and achievements.
+The aim of the following report is to debate about the technology of *Convolutional Neural Networks* by collecting a number of papers published from 2015 until 2019 on the most famous digital libraries.
+Ten papers are presented and organized into chapters which contain different approaches to improve the performance of such models.
+Each paper is discussed and divided into two sections.
+The first one deals with the proposed method, while the second one covers experimental results and achievements.

 ### Source